Psychophysiology

 Psychophysiology (from Greek ψῡχή, psȳkhē, "breath, life, soul"; φύσις, physis, "nature, origin"; and -λογία, -logia) is the branch of psychology that is concerned with the physiological bases of psychological processes.
-While psychophysiology was a general broad field of research in the 1960s and 1970s, it has now become quite specialized, based on methods, topic of studies and scientific traditions.
+While psychophysiology was a general, broad field of research in the 1960s and 1970s, it has now become quite specialized, based on methods, topic of studies, and scientific traditions.
 Methods vary as combinations of electrophysiological methods (such as EEG), neuroimaging (MRI, PET), and neurochemistry.
-Topics have branched into subspecializations such as social, sport, cognitive, cardiovascular, clinical and other branches of psychophysiology.
+Topics have branched into subspecializations such as social, sport, cognitive, cardiovascular, clinical, and other branches of psychophysiology.

 Background

-Some people have difficulty distinguishing a psychophysiologist from a physiological psychologist, two very different perspectives.
+Some people have difficulty distinguishing a psychophysiologist from a physiological psychologist, which has two very different perspectives.
 Psychologists are interested in why we may fear spiders and physiologists may be interested in the input/output system of the amygdala.
 A psychophysiologist will attempt to link the two.
 Psychophysiologists generally study the psychological/physiological link in intact human subjects.
-While early psychophysiologists almost always examined the impact of psychological states on physiological system responses, since the 1970s, psychophysiologists also frequently study the impact of physiological states and systems on psychological states and processes.
+While early psychophysiologists almost always examined the impact of psychological states on physiological system responses, since the 1970s, psychophysiologists have also frequently studied the impact of physiological states and systems on psychological states and processes.
 It is this perspective of studying the interface of mind and body that makes psychophysiologists most distinct.

 Historically, most psychophysiologists tended to examine the physiological responses and organ systems innervated by the autonomic nervous system.
-More recently, psychophysiologists have been equally, or potentially more, interested in the central nervous system, exploring cortical brain potentials such as the many types of event-related potentials (ERPs), brain waves, and utilizing advanced technology such as functional magnetic resonance imaging (fMRI), MRI, PET, MEG, and other neuroimagery techniques.
+More recently, psychophysiologists have been equally, or potentially more, interested in the central nervous system, exploring brain potentials such as the many types of event-related potentials (ERPs), brain waves, and utilizing advanced technology such as functional magnetic resonance imaging (fMRI), MRI, PET, MEG, and other neuroimagery techniques.

 A psychophysiologist may look at how exposure to a stressful situation will produce a result in the cardiovascular system such as a change in heart rate (HR), vasodilation/vasoconstriction, myocardial contractility, or stroke volume.
-Overlaps in areas of interest between psychophysiologists and physiological psychologist may consist of observing how one cardiovascular event may influence another cardiovascular or endocrine event, or how activation of one neural brain structure exerts excitatory activity in another neural structure which then induces an inhibitory effect in some other system.
+Overlaps in areas of interest between psychophysiologists and physiological psychologist may consist of observing how one cardiovascular event may influence another cardiovascular or endocrine event; or how activation of one neural brain structure exerts excitatory activity in another neural structure which then induces an inhibitory effect in some other system.
 Often, physiological psychologists examine the effects that they study in infrahuman subjects using surgical or invasive techniques and processes.

 Psychophysiology is closely related to the field of neuroscience, which primarily concerns itself with relationships between psychological events and brain processes.
-Psychophysiology is also related to the medical disciplines, such as endocrinology, psychosomatics and psychopharmacology.
+Psychophysiology is also related to the medical disciplines, such as endocrinology, psychosomatic, and psychopharmacology.

 While psychophysiology was a discipline off the mainstream of psychological and medical science prior to roughly the 1940s, more recently, psychophysiology has found itself positioned at the intersection of psychological and medical science, and its popularity and importance have expanded commensurately with the realization of the inter-relatedness of mind and body.